ZhangZhuoSJTU/StochFuzz/README.md

 StochFuzz is a (probabilistically) sound and cost-effective fuzzing technique for stripped binaries.
 It is facilitated by a novel incremental and stochastic rewriting technique that is particularly suitable for binary-only fuzzing.
 Any AFL-based fuzzer, which takes edge coverage (defined by [AFL](https://github.com/google/AFL)) as runtime feedback, can acquire benefits from StochFuzz to directly fuzz stripped binaries.
 </p>

 More data and the results of the experiments can be found [here](https://github.com/ZhangZhuoSJTU/StochFuzz-data).
-Example cases of leveraging StochFuzz to speedup an advanced AFL-based fuzzer ([AFL++](https://github.com/AFLplusplus/AFLplusplus) and [Polyglot](https://github.com/s3team/Polyglot)) can be found in [system.md](docs/system.md#how-to-make-stochfuzz-compatible-with-other-afl-based-fuzzers).
+Example cases of leveraging StochFuzz to improve advanced AFL-based fuzzers ([AFL++](https://github.com/AFLplusplus/AFLplusplus) and [Polyglot](https://github.com/s3team/Polyglot)) can be found in [system.md](docs/system.md#how-to-make-stochfuzz-compatible-with-other-afl-based-fuzzers).

 ## Clarifications